SonarSoftwareInc/customer_portal/README.md

 Viewing the logs:
 `sudo docker-compose logs`

+Certificate Issues?
+Lets Encrypt logs can be found in the customer_portal/storage/logs/letsencrypt/ directory.

 ## Commands you can use after setup

 From the `customer_portal` directory, you can execute `sudo docker-compose exec app /bin/bash` to access the docker container that the portal is running in.
 After doing this, you can execute the commands below.